 until they are sick to buy coverage?

-families purchasing insurance in the individual market will be guaranteed
+families purchasing insurance in the individual market are guaranteed

 coverage for pre-existing conditions, and their premiums cannot vary based on